Jannes Fittje

 Fittje and David Jahn competing in the 2023 ADAC GT4 Germany season.

 Jannes Fittje (born 22 July 1999) is a German racing driver from Waltershausen.
 He is currently competing in ADAC GT4 Germany for W&S Motorsport.

 Career

 ADAC Formula 4 Championship

 In 2015, Fittje made his single-seater debut in the ADAC F4 championship with Team Motopark.
 He finished the season 18th with 22 points.
-In 2016, Fittje got on the podium for the first time in his single seater career where he finished 3rd at Oschersleben.
-He had 2 more podiums that season, finishing the season 7th with 133 points.
+In 2016, Fittje got on the podium for the first time in his single seater career where he finished third at Oschersleben.
+He had two more podiums that season, finishing the season seventh with 133 points.

 GP3

-In 2018 Fittje replaced David Beckmann at Jenzer for the final 5 races of the GP3 Season.
-Fittje finished the season with 0 points and his highest finished was 10th at Sochi.
+In 2018, Fittje replaced David Beckmann at Jenzer for the final five races of the GP3 Season.
+Fittje finished the season with no points and his highest finished was tenth at Sochi.

 Porsche Supercup

 Fittje competed one race in the 2019 Porsche Mobil 1 Supercup for Team Project 1 - Fach in Spain where he recorded one point by finishing 16th.